Definition and Features of Museum Display Cases

 The objects museum display case serves are non-renewable and of great value of history, art and sciences.
 It is essential to meet protection requirements of these delicate invaluables.
 Thus the design and making of museum display cases demand comprehensive knowledge and techniques in protecting objects of various natures and in diverse needs.

-The design and making of museum display cases is a comprehensive process which involves multiple disciplines.
+Museum display cases design and making is a comprehensive process which involves multiple disciplines.
 For instance, museum display case is part of museum interior, and thus closely connected to museology.
 In another aspect, in selection of materials applicable to production of museum display cases, material science is adopted.
 Considering the objects museum display case is supposed to protect, study of cultural relics and indoors environment are associated.
 Last but not least, the display function of museum display cases is deeply embedded in ergonomics and aesthetics.